Gibberlings3/Jasteys_SoD_Tweakpack/c#sodtweaks/readme.c#sodtweaks.english.txt

 This tweak pack is mainly meant for the SoD part of BG:EE (except for the last component which introduces Imoen's SoD portrait into BGII).
 It deals with some tweaks that I found useful for my own game.
+For EET, install the mod directly to your EET game.

 DESCRIPTION